SME-Management & Entrepreneurship

 Learning Outcomes:

-Upon completing this course, students are able to define the brand concept on a product and company level and are capable of evaluating the opportunities and limitations of SMEs and family-managed businesses to position a brand.
+Upon completing this course, alumni are able to define the brand concept on a product and company level and are capable of evaluating the opportunities and limitations of SMEs and family-managed businesses to position a brand.
 They are aware of what innovation from a wholistic perspective means and understand the basic principles of a responsible innovation process along with its implications for the brand creation process.

 Superior module: